 Justice Reinvestment in North Carolina

-- Requires mandatory supervision for everyone convicted of felonies upon release from prison;
+- Required mandatory supervision for everyone convicted of felonies upon release from prison;

-- Empowers probation officers to use swift and certain jail sanctions in response to violations of conditions of supervision;
+- Empowered probation officers to use swift and certain jail sanctions in response to violations of conditions of supervision;

-- Increases sentences for people convicted of repeat breaking-and-entering offenses; and
+- Increased sentences for people convicted of repeat breaking-and-entering offenses; and

-- Provides substance use treatment, cognitive behavioral services, and other evidence-based programming to people on supervision who have the greatest need for treatment and are at the highest risk of reoffending.
+- Provided substance use treatment, cognitive behavioral services, and other evidence-based programming to people on supervision who have the greatest need for treatment and are at the highest risk of reoffending.